HadetTheUndying/bullets-in-secondlife/README.md

 1. It is the easiest primitive shape to render.
 2. It has the fastest collision response time, which is the most important reason to use it over a Sphere or a Capsule.
 3. The physics impact of a box does not change when it is scaled, unlike a sphere.
-Sphere's also have a much slower response time.
+Spheres also have a much slower response time.

 **Credit:**